Thank You

 Join us as we travel to visit our partner French twinning association “Jumelage des Grées” which has been formed by members from four villages in an area situated near the Loire River not far from Nantes.
 We will be travelling to France 27th to 31st May and the costs are modest, just £90 for adults and £40 for children.

 "Why me?" was the question I asked when approached to open St Mary's Christmas Fair this year.
 I was told it was because I had attended a great many and perhaps would have some memories I would like to share.
-It was later suggested I should put some of the memories I mentioned into the Pump; hence this article.Turning wet and windy for a time overnight.
+It was later suggested I should put some of the memories I mentioned into the Pump; hence this article.Exceptionally hot again on Tuesday, then less hot from Wednesday.

 Updated: